STITCHER: Constrained Trajectory Planning in Complex Environments with Real-Time Motion Primitive Search: HARDWARE RESULTS

 \subsection{Control and Estimation Architecture}

 The control and state estimation architecture used in the hardware experiments is shown in \cref{fig:UAV_hardware}.
-We employed the standard cascaded geometric controller \cite{Frazzoli00:Trajectory,Lee10:Geometric} to track the trajectory generated by STITCHER with the desired acceleration and jerk as feedforward.
-The outer loop PID position tracking controller ran on the Orange Pi flight computer, and the inner loop quaternion-based attitude tracking controller from \cite{Lopez17:Sliding} ran on the Teensy microcontroller; the two processors communicate via serial.
+We employed the quaternion-based cascaded geometric controller \cite{Lopez25:New}, which builds upon \cite{Frazzoli00:Trajectory,Lee10:Geometric}, to track the trajectory generated by STITCHER with the desired acceleration and jerk as feedforward.
+The acceleration and jerk feedback needed by the cascaded geometric controller were computed by numerically differentiating the velocity feedback signal and applying a low-pass filter.
+The outer loop PID position tracking controller ran on the NUC flight computer, and the inner loop quaternion-based attitude tracking controller from \cite{Lopez17:Sliding} ran on the Teensy microcontroller; the two processors communicate via serial.
 The outer loop control rate was 100Hz while the inner loop control rate was 500Hz.
-For estimation, position and orientation measurements from an external motion capture system were sent wirelessly at 100Hz to the onboard Orange Pi computer, and fused with an IMU to estimate position, velocity, orientation, angular velocity, and IMU biases with a nonlinear geometric observer \cite{Lopez23:Contracting}.
-Estimates were generated by the observer at 100Hz and used by the outer loop position controller.
+For estimation, the Direct LiDAR-Inertial Odometry (DLIO) algorithm \cite{Chen23:DLIO} ran on the NUC computer, which provided pose estimates from inertial and LiDAR data at approximately 100 Hz.
+The pose measurements were fused with an IMU to estimate position, velocity, orientation, angular velocity, and IMU biases with a nonlinear geometric observer \cite{Lopez23:Contracting}.
+Estimates were generated by the observer at 100Hz and used by the outer loop controller.

 \begingroup

 \endgroup